particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - LTE Cat M1 cellular devices (Boron LTE BRN404X/BRN404/BRN402, B404X/B404/B402, Tracker SoM T404/T402, E-Series LTE E404/E402, Electron LTE ELC402) also only require 500 mA at 5 VDC.

-- 2G/3G cellular devices may require up to 2 A at 5 VDC, which can lead to some complexities, as described below.
+- The M-SoM and 2G/3G cellular devices may require up to 2 A at 5 VDC, which can lead to some complexities, as described below.

 ## Typical device power inputs